joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 An accessible interface design includes strong, easily discernible focus styles.
 Essentially, this is about checking whether a broad group of people can easily see which element on a web page currently has focus.
 For example you could achieve this by adding a highly contrasting thick border around each interactive element in focus.
 Such elements include buttons, links or form inputs.

-The Web Content Accessibility Guidelines (WCAG) requires the design to use colours which have at least a 3:1 contrast against their adjacent colour.
-So, any colours used to indicate the keyboard focus must have at least this level of contrast.
+The Web Content Accessibility Guidelines (WCAG) requires the focus style to use colours which have at least a 3:1 contrast against their adjacent colour.
 You can check which colour combinations meet this contrast ratio using a helper tool.
-The <a href="https://www.tpgi.com/color-contrast-checker/">Colour Contrast Analyser</a> allows you to select the foreground and background colours in a page using an eye dropper tool which produces a numerical ratio.
+The <a href="https://www.tpgi.com/color-contrast-checker/">Colour Contrast Analyser</a> allows you to select the foreground and background colours using an eye dropper tool.
 If it's below 3:1 then the focus style fails accessibility (in the eyes of WCAG rules).

-There are more details to consider around colour contrast and designing effectve focus styles which I don't aim to cover in this post (for the sake of brevity).
+There are more details to consider around colour contrast and designing effective focus styles which I don't aim to cover in this post (for the sake of brevity).
 If you'd like to know more, I recommend this comprehensive <a href="https://www.sarasoueidan.com/blog/focus-indicators/">guide to focus indicators by Sara Soueidan</a>.

 ## Knowing what has 'focus'

-If the design used for your website doesn't include clear focus styles it may be difficult to see where you are on the page and what has focus.
-If this is the case you can force focus style which means you can identify issues more easily.
+If the design used for your website doesn't include clear focus styles it may be difficult to test what has focus.
+If this is the case you can force focus style which means you can more easily identify issues.
 To force focus styles you can install a simple tool called a 'bookmarklet'.
 These tools are bits of code you can turn on for any given page you are on through your web browser - Chrome or Firefox, for example.

 Head to the web page and drag the link to your bookmarks to install the bookmarklet for forced focus styles: